 Ingredient Notes

-- Preheat your oven to 350°F and line a standard loaf pan with parchment paper.
-Set it aside.
+- Preheat the oven to 350°F and line a standard loaf pan with parchment.
+Set the pan aside.

-- In a large bowl, combine the grated beets, walnuts, breadcrumbs, oats, onion, garlic, vinegar, oil, sweetener, flaxseeds, rosemary, thyme, salt, and pepper.
-Mix thoroughly until the ingredients are fully blended and the mixture holds together when pressed with your hands.
+- In a large mixing bowl, add the grated beets, walnuts, breadcrumbs, oats, onion, garlic, vinegar, oil, sweetener, flaxseeds, rosemary, thyme, salt, and pepper.
+Stir well until everything is evenly combined and the mixture sticks together when pressed.

 - Cover the pan with foil and bake for 40 minutes.

-- Remove the foil and bake for another 40 minutes, or until the loaf is firm and the top is lightly crisped.
+- Remove the foil and continue baking for another 40 minutes, or until the loaf feels set and the top has crisped slightly.

-- Let the loaf cool for at least 15 minutes before slicing.
+- Allow the loaf to rest for at least 15 minutes before slicing.

-- Served with vegan cashew gravy or Tzatziki sauce on the side.
+- Serve with vegan cashew gravy, romesco sauce, or Tzatziki sauce on the side.

-- Paired with focaccia or crusty French bread.
+- Pair with focaccia or crusty French bread.

-- Served with mashed potatoes, mashed sweet potatoes, or roasted potatoes.
+- Serve with mashed potatoes, mashed sweet potatoes, or roasted potatoes.

-- Paired with various vegetable side dishes like steamed greens, roasted okra, or cabbage apple slaw.
+- Pair with various vegetable side dishes like steamed greens, roasted okra, or cabbage apple slaw.

-- Paired with salads like my Mediterranean cucumber salad, roasted potato salad, or southwest salad.
+- Pair with salads like my Mediterranean cucumber salad, roasted potato salad, or southwest salad.

 - Let the roast cool for about 15 minutes before serving.
 This will help make slicing it easier and cleaner.